f2knpw/ESP32_tide_clock/README.md

 # ESP32_tide_clock
 A water based tide clock

-This code run on an ESP32 lolin 32 lite and activates water peristaltic pumps to fill/drain a water tanks.
+This code run on an ESP32 lolin 32 lite and activates water peristaltic pumps to fill/drain a water tank.
 It follows exactly the tides at your local place and time.

 The full project is described on my hackaday's pages : https://hackaday.io/project/206721-a-water-based-tide-clock